 agreed to put up an APC extension school.
 The APC provided the teachers for Kinder 1 up to Daweg A (Grade 2).

 The community contributed by constructing a school building and toilet facilities made from light materials.
-The school is catering to children of Pulangiyen, Higaonon, Adjawanen, Maasamnen, and other cultural groups.
-This not only redresses them the traveling to Bendum at an early age but both younger children and adolescence can also join classes at home.
+The school caters to children of Pulangiyēn, Higaonon, Adjawanēn, Maasamnēn, and other cultural groups.
+Having the APC extension school in their community in Kalasungay means the children do not need to walk all the way to Bendum at an early age but both younger children and adolescents can also join classes at home.
 When the children finish Daweg A, they can opt to continue studying in Bendum or pursue other venues such as youth skills and formative training.

-They also continue to make the area more conducive to learning by beautifying and directing run‐off flows to avoid muddy grounds.
-Now, the school compound has become truly clean and
+They also continue to make the area more conducive to learning by maintaining the grounds and directing run‐off flows to avoid muddy grounds.
+Now, the school compound has become truly clean and green.